 If you witness cruelty or suspect cruelty is occurring, you can contact the relevant enforcement agency.

-Part 3 of the POCTA Act ensures that animals used in research are treated as humanely as possible.
+Part 3 of the POCTA Act ensures that animals used in research and teaching are treated as humanely as possible.

 Prevention of Cruelty to Animals Regulations 2019